micahwoods/atcweb3/content/post/places-with-high-gp-all-year-long/index.md

 So it *is* possible.
 There are places in the world with temperatures like this.
 Although this means that cool-season grasses can grow at such a location, simply having a high growth potential all through the year does *not* mean that cool-season grasses will dominate the grasslands or the lawns or managed turf of the area.
 That's because warm-season (C<sub>4</sub>) grasses can also grow pretty well when the temperatures are high enough for cool-season grasses to have a high GP.
 And those C<sub>4</sub> grasses are more efficient in nitrogen, water, and light use than are cool-season grasses.

-Therefore, anywhere in the world that is warm enough for year-round "ideal" GP for cool-season grasses will tend to be dominated by swards of warm-season grasses, although one will often find cool-season grasses used in small areas and for specific purposes (such as golf course putting greens.
+Therefore, anywhere in the world that is warm enough for year-round "ideal" GP for cool-season grasses will tend to be dominated by swards of warm-season grasses, although one will often find cool-season grasses used in small areas and for specific purposes (such as golf course putting greens).

 We can get to places near the equator that are too cold, too!